SGordon67/sfmlProj/readme.txt

-Makefile included, run make then the executable './main' SFML 3.0 is required.
+SFML 3.0 is required.
-The file 'compile_commands.json' is for the lsp.
+Makefile included, run make then the executable.